-The R318 transects that PFA in the north-south direction, though traffic on this road is generally very low.
+The R318 transects that PFA in a north to/from the south-west, though traffic on this road is generally very low.
 Noise from vehicular traffic will not be considered in this ENIA report.
 There are a number of small access roads leading from the R318, mainly to serve the farmers in the area.
 Traffic volumes on these small access roads are low and will be of no acoustical significance.